What is a SCADA Control System?

 - Database: There is no database that is required for a DCS system, since these are always connected to the I/O system.

 As you can see, there are quite a few differences between these two options.
-These differences are important to know because every industry has their own needs, so you need to know which one will work best for you.
+These differences are important to know because every industry has their own needs and purpose built hardware, so you need to know which one will monitor and control best for you.
 For instance since the SCADA is event-driven and only triggers when something happens, you have a decreased processing load on its host.
-Carefully consider these options to decide on the right one for your company.
+Carefully consider these options to decide on the right process automation for your company.